somnesh/social-media-app/README.md

 ## Installation

-### Follow the step by step procedure for your local development setup:
+### Follow the step-by-step procedure for your local development setup:

 **Clone the repository:**
-First clone the repository, for any help or step by step procedure how to clone a repository please check out this article: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+First, clone the repository, for any help or step-by-step procedure on how to clone a repository please check out this article: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 **Intermediate Steps:**